-At a recent training class one of the delegates spoke about their present company, about how it was the most “Agile” place he had ever worked.
+At a recent training class, one of the delegates spoke about their present company, about how it was the most “Agile” place he had ever worked.
 The teams at his company had well established cadences for their Scrum events; well-oiled Daily Scrums that are done within 15 minutes and result in transparency of what the team will do for the next 24-hours.
-They have regular Sprint Planning and Retrospective events, and hold their Sprint Reviews with stakeholders from the business in attendance.
+They have regular Sprint Planning and Retrospective events, and hold their Sprint Reviews with business stakeholders in attendance.
 They are releasing software after every 2-week sprint.
 Why then after the first day of training with us would he comment “I realise now that we are not Agile at all!”?

 Reading between the lines, I think he saw the difference between going beyond an implementation of the mechanics of Scrum and embracing the true Agile mindset.
 The Scrum Guide is explicit in stating that Scrum is a framework.
 Get the basics in place and yes, you are doing Scrum.
 But is having the roles, events and artifacts in place enough to make you “Agile”?